Accessibility and usability of the built environment - Functional requirements

 NOTE 3 This document does not cover management and maintenance issues, but provides basic information in Annex B.

 NOTE 4 All figures are provided as examples.
 They are described by their title and key and do not provide additional information.
 Some figures show negative examples to be avoided; these are identified by the insertion of a red cross on them.
-A list of all the figures included is this standard is given in the informative Annex C.
+A list of all the figures included is this document is given in the informative Annex C.

 Barrierefreiheit und Nutzbarkeit der gebauten Umgebung.
 Funktionale Anforderungen